 - Minimum $7,500 in debt to begin settlement

-- Average cost is 21.5 percent of your total debt
+- Average cost is 21.5 percent of total debt

 Experience and Accreditations

-One of the features that sets FDR apart from the rest is its unique and intuitive online dashboard to track your pace through the program.
+One of the features that sets FDR apart from the rest is a unique and intuitive online dashboard to track clients' pace through the program.
 This helps people to actually see their progress in settling their debts.

-Freedom Debt Relief offers its services in only 38 states.
-Additionally, the company requires a minimum debt amount of $7,500.
+Freedom Debt Relief offers services in only 38 states.
+Additionally, the company requires a minimum debt amount of typically $7,500.

 While most of the reviews we see for FDR are positive, there are still several people who have complaints about Freedom Debt Relief.
-The three main complaints clients seem to have are:
+The three main complaints clients seem to have include the following: